emilioaristegui/project-3/README.md

 CO2 Emissions Around the World

 ## Background
-The aim of our project is to discover which countries contribute more to global pollution.
-We will analyze which industries contribute more and which segments contribute the most.
-Finally we will plot a regression analysis for overall global pollution for the next 5 years.
+Our project aims to investigate the primary contributors to global pollution by analyzing various countries, industries, and segments.
+We will identify the countries with the highest pollution rates, determining the types that cause the most pollution, and discover the specific segments responsible for significant pollution levels.

 - Which countries pollute the most?